apache/ftpserver/lib/README.txt

 -------------------
 Maven copies all the dependent jar files here if you run ftpserver:build goal.
 You can keep your other jar files in this directory.
-The FTP server scripts load this lib directory as the java endorsed directory.
+The FTP server scripts add all the jar files in this directory in CLASSPATH.